jckantor/TCLab-sketch/README.md

 3. Install Arduino Firmware

+   * Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software) application.
-   Flash the board with the custom firmware TCLab-sketch.ino located in the folder with the same name.
+   * Download the file TCLab-sketch.ino located in this repository in the folder with the same name.
-   This is done using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+   * Open the Arduino IDE application.
+From the Tools menu, select the Arduino board type and verify the port connection.
+    * Compile and upload TCLab-sketch.ino

 4. Test